Before you rip and replace another martech tool, it may be time to build a roadmap

 People come first

 When building out your martech stack roadmap, King says to focus on people, process, data and technology — in that order.
-Often times, martech leaders want to jump straight to the technology, thinking that the right technology will get them to where they want to go.
+Often times, martech leaders want to jump straight to the marketing technology, thinking that the right technology will get them to where they want to go.
 But, the technology doesn’t matter if you don’t have the right people in place to run it and effective processes to manage it.

 “If you have people who don’t know what they’re supposed to do — if you have a process that’s deficient or broken and you don’t have the right data, your technology will not work,” said King.